-rnside a house-sized scaffolding wrapped in thick plastic sheets, Takayuki Tomaru L is in full clean-room attire.
-The physicist, who works at the High Energy Accelerator Research Organization (KEK) in Tsukuba, vatory - Japan's Kamioka Gravitational waves (see 'Japan's wave hunter').
+nside a house-sized scaffolding wrapped in thick plastic sheets, Takayuki Tomaru Lis in full clean-room attire.
+The physicist, who works at the High Energy Accelerator Research Organization (KEK) in Tsukuba, vatory - Japan's Kamioka Gravitational and crucial tasks in the construction of a grav- the same principle as the two detectors of the physicists to locate the position of these feeble waves (see 'Japan's wave hunter').